Zeutschler/tinyolap/README.md

 # TinyOlap

-TinyOlap is a light-weight, in-process, multi-dimensional, **model-first OLAP engine** for planning, budgeting, reporting, analysis and many other numerical purposes.
+TinyOlap is an open-source, multi-dimensional, in-memory, **model-first OLAP engine** written in plain Python.
-Although this sounds very complicated, TinyOlap is actually very easy to use and should be suitable for all levels of Python developers.
+As an in-process Python library, it empowers developers to build lightweight solutions for planning, forecasting, simulation, analytics and many other numerical problems.

-TinyOlap is also quite handy as a smart alternative to Pandas DataFrames when your use case is multi-dimensional data, requires hierarchical aggregations or complex calculations.
+TinyOlap is also quite handy as a smart alternative to Pandas DataFrames when your data is multi-dimensional, requires hierarchical aggregations or complex calculations.

-**TinyOlap is written in plain Python!**
+TinyOlap aims to honour and mimic commercial products like IBM TM/1, Jedox PALO or Infor d/EPM.
+If their scalability and performance is not required, or their technical complexity or cost is not reasonable for your purpose, then TinyOlap might be for you.

 ## Getting started
 **To get started**, download the [TinyOlap cheat sheet (pdf)](https://tinyolap.com/tinyolap_cheatsheet.pdf)